Mark Walker (North Carolina politician): Tenure and political positions

 Walker holds "deeply conservative" beliefs.
 He is an avowed opponent of the Affordable Care Act, and has led the conservative Republican Study Committee's efforts to repeal the health care reform legislation.
 He has called for "full repeal" of the legislation, and criticized 2015 Republican-sponsored legislation that would repeal only part of the act.
 In December 2016, Walker was one of only 33 Republican U.S. Representatives to vote "no" on a short-term stopgap funding measure that would appropriate millions of dollars in federal disaster relief spending in the wake of Hurricane Matthew.
 Walker said that he opposed such stopgap funding bills.

 Walker has led efforts to improve the Republican Party's outreach to African Americans, and organized a February 2017 conference between the presidents and chancellors of historically black colleges and universities (HBCUs) and Republican congressional leaders.
 He also worked with fellow Representative Alma Adams, a Democrat from North Carolina, to start an internship program for students from HBCUs.
 He is supportive of criminal justice reform initiatives, and has called for a shift in Republican approach to this issue.

 He introduced the legislation H.R.
 4369 Prison to Prosperity Act, inspired by author and prison reform activist Lynch Hunt.

 In 2017, Walker became co-chair of the Congressional Prayer Caucus.
 During his 2018 service on a committee searching for the next House chaplain, Walker called for the committee to select a candidate "that has adult children," which would have effectively excluded Catholic priests and nuns from consideration.
 Fellow House member Rep. Gerry Connolly characterized Walker's suggestion as "anti-Catholic on its face."
 During the controversy that followed, House Speaker Paul Ryan's spokesperson announced that "Mr. Walker will not serve in a formal capacity" on the screening committee.

-Walker has played for the Republicans in the annual Congressional Baseball Game, serving as pitcher in the 2016 game.
+Walker played for the Republicans in the annual Congressional Baseball Game; he was a pitcher in the 2016 game.